thequietlife/web-hacking/assets/notes.md

 status codes, HTTP headers, GET + POST requests, cookies and sessions, code

 Day 5
-Learning about DNS settings in practice by changing the domain name for the Pilar website.
-Waiting, waiting. ⏰
+Learning about DNS settings in practice by changing the domain name for the Pilar website

 source:
-&nbsp;
 bugcrowd https://youtu.be/tr5xbhmSgO4
 code.org https://youtu.be/mTGSiB4kB18